mvcds/my-library/carreer/development/design/DesignOps.md

 DesignOps advocates for the creation and evolution of a [[carreer/development/design/Design|Design]] [[infrastructure]] that minimizes the effort necessary to create new UI concepts and variations, and to establish a rapid and reliable [[feedback]] loop with end users.

-With tools such as Storybook promoting close collaboration, the need for upfront analysis and specification handoffs is reduced to the absolute minimum.
+With tools such as Storybook promoting close [[collaboration]], the need for upfront analysis and specification handoffs is reduced to the absolute minimum.

 With DesignOps, design is shifting from being a specific practice to being a part of everyone's job.